 - Receiving, storing, and providing the T3 for no less than 6 years.

 - Investigating and properly handling suspect products and illegitimate drugs, including quarantining and notifying the FDA and trade partners they purchased the drug from in the event the product is deemed illegitimate.

-Next, beginning on November 27, 2020, dispensers will be required to only buy and sell products encoded with product identifiers, or, serialized product.
+As of November 27, 2020, dispensers are required to only buy and sell products encoded with product identifiers, or, serialized product.
 This means that each saleable unit must include, in both human- and machine-readable format, the following information:

 - GTIN (Global Trade Number Identifier) including NDC

 - Serial number

 - Lot number

 The 2020 regulation also ushers in new verification requirements for dispensers related to serialized product: In the event of an inquiry, the dispenser must begin an investigation for suspect or illegitimate product.
 The law requires the dispenser to verify the unique product identifier back to the manufacturer of at least three packages or 10% of the suspect product, whichever is greater, and provide the transaction history and transaction information for those products.

 While seemingly straightforward, meeting these requirements can add substantial value—or burden—to your business, depending on your approach.
 This is particularly true if you are building long-term strategy with an eye on 2023, when full electronic data exchange of serialized product information and package-level verification will be required under the law.

 When you step back and look at the bigger picture, you'll find that your approach to DSCSA requirements can create clear opportunities to transform your operations from a manual, resource intensive, transactional approach to a digitally-optimized strategy where verification, product visibility, and data exchange can happen in a fraction of a second.